2024P - Online Learning Procedure

 C. Types of Online Courses Available

-- Credit recovery courses allowing students to make up failed credits needed for graduation;
+• High School Credit Recovery: courses allowing students to make up failed credits needed for graduation.

-- Courses which may already be offered in the student’s school but are inaccessible to the student due to scheduling or other factors;
+2. Resolve course scheduling conflicts: courses offered at the student’s school and grade level but are inaccessible to the student due to scheduling conflicts or other factors.

 D. Student Eligibility Criteria

-- Have completed any required prerequisites and provide teacher/counselor recommendations to confirm that he/she possesses the academic level needed to function effectively in an online learning environment;
+2. Student has completed any required prerequisites and has provided teacher/counselor recommendations to confirm that he/she possesses the academic level needed to function effectively in an online learning environment;

 E. Supporting Student Success